 #2: Find A Waistline That Suits You

-High-waisted jeans are the go-to style for most girls, but it’s always a good idea to move out of your comfort zone and try other waist styles.
+When considering various jeans styles, actually the high-waisted jeans are the go-to style for most girls, but it’s always a good idea to move out of your comfort zone and try other waist styles.

 If your torso is longer, you may want to be careful with high-waists as these can appear too high on your body and throw your proportions off.
 Instead, experiment with the low-rise trend or offset the ultra high-waist with a cardigan or chic denim jacket.